GabrielEstrella/academic-kickstart/content/author/admin/_index.md

 +++

-Gabriel Estrella is a Ph.D. candidate specilizaing in Cognition, Learning, and Development at the University of California, Irvine.
-He conducts applied research focused on improving the academic achievement and motivational outcomes of all students in science, especially those from diverse and underserved backgrounds.
+Gabriel Estrella is a Ph.D. candidate specializing in Learning, Cognition, and Development at the University of California, Irvine.
+He conducts applied research focused on improving the academic achievement and motivational outcomes of K-12 and post-secondary students in science, especially those from diverse and underserved backgrounds.

-His desire to bridge the gap between empirical research and educational practice interdisciplanry projects, from evaluating the validity of performance assessments for English Learners, to identify institutional factors affecting the enrollment, performance, and graduation rates of undergraduates in STEM majors, and conducting meta-analytic reviews to estimate the impact of various instructional techniques on student learning outcomes.
+His desire to bridge the gap between empirical research and educational practice interdisciplanry projects, from evaluating the validity of assessment measures for English Learners, and identifying institutional factors affecting the enrollment, performance, and graduation rates of undergraduates in STEM majors, to conducting meta-analytic reviews to examine the impact of various instructional techniques on student learning outcomes.